-International students are required to live in campus dormitories and subscribe to a full meal plan in the university on campus dining hall.
+International students are required to live in campus dormitories and subscribe to a meal plan in the university campus dining hall, based upon the student's campus housing assignment.
 Student housing is primarily open only while school is in session and available only to students who are enrolled full-time at Truett McConnell University.
-Appeals for off campus living will be submitted and granted to the Vice President of Student Services.
+Appeals for off campus living will be submitted to and granted by the Vice President for Student Life.

 University housing is closed certain dates throughout the academic year.
-Specific dates for these breaks are available in the Student Development Office located on the second floor of the Nix Student Center.
+Specific dates for these breaks are available in the Student Life Office located in the SWC.
 International students are responsible for securing alternative housing at their own expense during those times that campus housing is closed to students.